edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Serving queries

-We assume clients will mostly continue to use a semi-trusted server for serving queries, which may or may not be the same server that timestamps their updates.
+We assume users will mostly continue to use a semi-trusted server for serving queries, which may or may not be the same server that timestamps their updates.
 These servers will continue to serve updates for all users (but could be sharded).
 The rest of this document will refer to any user trying to get DID:PLC entries as a "client", but in practice it is likely that the "client" is a semi-trusted server, and the end user queries that.

 ### Signing messages